BarbourSmith/Maslow-4-compact/README.md

 The belt is length 350mm the diameter of the large sprocket is 101.87 and it has 160 teeth.
 The small sprocket has 20T for a diameter of 12.7324

-## Top Plate

-## Top Plate Assembly

-## Motors

-## Motor Assembly Compact Maslow 4

-## Motor and Hardware

-## Maslow Motor

-This is a model of the Etonm ET-WGM58AE motor used by the Maslow CNC.
-A schematic for this motor can be found in https://github.com/MaslowCNC/Electronics/tree/master/Documentation/Data%20Sheets

-## Mounting Holes

-Hole of 2.25mm is the recommended clearance bolt hole for a M4 bolt, not the measured hole id for the thread which will be 3.3mm

-## Bump Around Shaft

-The radius of this is not displayed on the diagram, and is estimated.
-It should be checked.

 ## Sled